 In 2010, the Dutch Health Council (Gezondheidsraad) established a health-based recommended occupational exposure limit of 0.05 mg/m³ (inhalable dust, 8-hour TWA) for aluminium chlorohydrate.
 A clear number — until you try to apply it to a different aluminium compound.
-The recommended value is expressed as mg Al₂Cl(OH)₅/m³, not as mg Al/m³.
+The recommended value is expressed as mg compound/m³, not as mg Al/m³.
+That distinction is nowhere made explicit, and it has direct consequences for your risk assessment.

 What the Health Council report says